-Finally, the SUBMODEL parameter specifies that the forces in the specified degrees of freedom of the nodes listed underneath will be obtained by interpolation from a global model.
-To this end these nodes have to be part of a \SUBMODEL,TYPE=NODE card.
+The SUBMODEL parameter specifies that the forces in the specified degrees of freedom of the nodes listed underneath will be obtained by interpolation from a global model.
+To this end these nodes have to be part of a SUBMODEL,TYPE=NODE card.
 On the latter card the result file (frd file) of the global model is defined.
 The use of the SUBMODEL parameter requires the STEP parameter, specifying the step in the global model which will be used for the interpolation.
 If results for more than one increment within the step are stored, the last increment is taken.
 Notice that the forces interpolated from the global model are not transformed, no matter what coordinate system is applied to the nodes in the submodel.
 Consequently, if the forces of the global model are stored in a local coordinate system, this local system also applies to the submodel nodes in which these forces are interpolated.
-One could say that the submodel nodes in which the forces of the global model are interpolated, inherit the coordinate system in which the forces of the global model were stored.
+So the submodel nodes in which the forces of the global model are interpolated, inherit the coordinate system in which the forces of the global model were stored.
+The SUBMODEL parameter and the AMPLITUDE parameter are mutually exclusive.